Instagram has officially released IGTV and the big debate is: IGTV vs YouTube? Which platform is better?

 PROS OF IGTV

-The fact that the platform is vertical video means that you can literally just pop out your phone, hit record and create a quick video and upload it to IGTV.
+The fact that the platform primarily focuses on vertical video means that you can literally just pop out your mobile phone, hit record and create a quick video and upload it to IGTV.

-Shooting a video with your phone means you don’t need as much graphics and edits and bells and whistles compared to a more polished platform like YouTube.
+Shooting a video with your mobile device means you don’t need as much graphics and edits and bells and whistles compared to a more polished platform like YouTube.

 As of right now, IGTV looks like a platform for more raw, natural, unedited videos that can be used as a vehicle to show the behind-the-scenes of your personality and your expertise to your audience.